jerry153fish/jerry153fish.github.io/_posts/2017-08-11-Postgresl-optimization-in-producation.md

 ### Small table join big table

-According to my view, this is ultimate goal of optimization the sql query.
+This is silver bullet of optimization sql query.
+Usually in the from clause we need to narrow the results by using subqueries then join other tables.
+The subquery should include limit clause if it is possible or we need to denormalize the database.

 ### Reference